Have you ever wondered where the Best Beaches in the United States are?

 Ecola State Park – Just north of Cannon beach is Ecola State Park, one of Oregon’s most beautiful beaches.
 Here you can enjoy the beach or you can check out miles of hiking trails, picnic areas.
 The views are substantial here, including great vantage points for bird and whale watchers.
 There is a $5 fee to enter this state park.
 I recommend staying at Surfsand Resort in Cannon Beach when you visit.

 Jekyll Island – Jekyll Island, Georgia is home to four different beaches, including the romantic Driftwood Beach and family friendly Great Dunes beach.
 Also on the island are historic homes, excellent restaurants, and even a water park.
 Depending on when you visit the mosquitos can be horrible.
 We went in August and they were brutal.
-Take bug repellant.
+Take lots of bug repellant.